andf-crl/docs/v20.1/performance-benchmarking-with-tpc-c-10k-warehouses.md

 ## Step 3.
 Configure the cluster

 You'll be importing a large TPC-C data set.
 To speed that up, you can temporarily disable replication and tweak some cluster settings.
-You'll also need to enable the enterprise license you requested earlier.
+You'll also need to enable the [enterprise.license](cluster-settings.html#setting-enterprise-license) you requested earlier.

 1. SSH to any VM with the `cockroach` binary.